 - (1) Confidential letters solicited from students discussing the faculty member's teaching and advising.
-These letters will be solicited by the Dean of the College from the list of students provided by the candidate and from a random list of 20 students enrolled in one or more of the candidate's courses since appointment as a regular faculty member.
-These letters are exclusively for consideration by the Advisory Council, and in the case of a grievance, the Hearing Board. - (2) Untenured regular faculty members in the department of a person under review may communicate directly and confidentially in writing both in hard copy and electronically by September 15 with the Dean of the College with regard to reappointment recommendations.
+These letters will be solicited by the Dean of the College from the list of students provided by the candidate and from a random list of 20 students enrolled in one or more of the candidate's courses since appointment as a regular faculty member, or for whom the faculty member served as a premajor or major adviser.
+These letters are exclusively for consideration by the Advisory Council, and in the case of a grievance, the Hearing Board. - (2) Untenured regular faculty members in the department of a person under review may communicate directly and confidentially in writing by September 15 with the Dean of the College with regard to reappointment recommendations.
 These letters are exclusively for consideration by the Advisory Council, and in the case of a grievance, the Hearing Board.